caoyongji/testnet/docs/design/blocks.md

 See also [aeternity whitepaper] subsection "II-E.2) Light clients".

+### Genesis block

+The genesis block is a special block whose accounts state Merkle tree consists of one account with key `0` and balance the initial amount of tokens.
+See `block:genesis_maker/0`.

 ## Node-local model of blocks

 The following describes the node-local internal representation of